teikmeout/react_to-do/lessons/02-React/04-composite-components.md

 ```
 >Note `props.children` is an [opaque data structure](https://facebook.github.io/react/docs/top-level-api.html#react.children), meaning that it may be an array or object.
 We use `React.Children.map` to help us iterate over 0..n children without an error.

-In keeping things tidy, we've exiled our cloning operation and exposed only what is necessary, the ref to the `props.children` and the current`task_id`. **This will effectively "modify" our child by updating its `click` to a function that is bound by our current `task_id`.**
+In keeping things tidy, we've exiled our cloning operation and exposed only what is necessary, the ref to the `props.children` and the current`taskID`. **This will effectively "modify" our child by updating its `click` to a function that is bound by our current `taskID`.**